Zelenskyy pleads for help in impassioned speech to Congress

 Wearing his now-trademark army green T-shirt, Zelinskyy began his remarks to “Americans, friends” by invoking the destruction the U.S. suffered in 1941 when Japan bombed the naval base at Pearl Harbor in Hawaii, and the 2001 attacks on the World Trade Center and the Pentagon by militants who commandeered passenger airplanes to crash into the symbols of Western democracy and economy.

 “Remember Pearl Harbor? … Remember September 11?”
-Zelenzkyy asked.
+Zelenskyy asked.
 “Our country experiences the same every day right now.”

-To halt the carnage, Zelenskyy told the American lawmakers: ““I call on you to do more.”
+To end the invasion, Zelenskyy told the American lawmakers: ““I call on you to do more.”

 Nearing the three-week mark in an ever-escalating war, Zelenskyy has used the global stage to implore allied leaders to help stop the Russian invasion of his country.
 The young actor-turned-president has emerged as a heroic figure at the center of what many view as the biggest security threat to Europe since World War II.
 Almost 3 million refugees have fled Ukraine as the violence has spread, the fastest exodus in modern times.